SparrowMike/Movieland/TO_DO_!!.md

 <!--?
 MUST ?-->

-- Movies and TV-shows form
-- Reset setTrailer!
+- Reset setTrailer = when video missing set value to null!
 - STOP rendering when information not available
 - Fix the api bug not showing pictures etc

 <!--?
 Should ?-->

+- improve movies and TV-shows form
 - Fix the tv-show search
 - Expand on search options
 - Improve description to show on "i" click